Printed on 4/19/2025

 Focuses on the federal program for meat and fish inspection.
 Meat grading classification (commercial and institutional) and purchasing are discussed.
 This course also provides practical lessons in meat preparation.

-• Meat Fabrication Internship 1
+• Meat Processing Internship 1

 0